richard-allen/ds18b20/README.md

 * -r = Maintain RRD files.
 * -o = Run once.
 Print temperatures to screen and exit.
 * -f = Foreground.
 Do not daemonize and run in the foreground.
+* -p = Probename.
+Only report for the named probe or alias.
+Implies -o and -f

 Additionally these arguments can also be set in a config file (/etc/ds18b20.cfg).